 Society of Women Engineers

-The Society of Women Engineers sponsors the annual Honeywell Scholarship.
-The award is open to undergraduate women who are studying computer science or engineering.
-Those who can demonstrate financial need and/or are a member of under-represented groups are especially encouraged to apply.
+You must demonstrate financial need and/or are a member of under-represented groups.
+Financial aid recipients should apply.
 Successful applicants will live in one of the 20 states approved to receive this award.

 $500 — $5,000